adipose tissue Disorder (atd) Specialist University of ARIZONA, TUCSON

 l.
 Consider a heavy metal screen

 m.
 If you have fatigue, please get a TSH to check the thyroid, and check the hypothalamic pituitary adrenal axis circadian rhythm and function with four salivary cortisol levels: 8AM, noon, 4PM and before bed through Labcorp test number 502124 (four serial samples); CPT code 82533

 n.
-Hyaluronic acid from Quest diagnostics; CPT code 83520; a good test to run if you think you have jelly-like fat (geloid fat) as in lipedema, diffuse Dercum's disease and widespread Madelung's disease.
+Hyaluronic acid from Quest diagnostics (19480X); CPT code 83520.
+This is a good test to run if you think you have jelly-like fat (geloid fat) as in lipedema, diffuse Dercum's disease and widespread Madelung's disease.

-If you have significant edema (lymphedema) and have never had a lymphoscintigraphy scan but want one to better understand your lymphatic anatomy and physiology, please contact me and I can schedule one for you prior to your appointment time.
+If you have significant edema (lymphedema) and have never had a lymphoscintigraphy scan but want one to better understand your lymphatic anatomy and physiology, your primary care physician can order one for you either locally or at the University of Arizona.
+Please call well ahead of time as they book 1-2 months out.
 Lymphoscintigraphy can be used to detect blockages in the lymph vessels or the absence of lymph vessel.
 This test requires a small amount of radioactive material to be injected through a small needle into the hand or foot.
 Except for minor discomfort (some people with chronic pain experience more pain) and skin injection, this test is not otherwise dangerous or painful.

 More here: http://www.uahealth.com/library/sections/article/lymphoscintigraphy

 If shortness of breath is a main component of your ATD and you will be seeing me, please ask your healthcare provider to order pulmonary function testing (PFTs).
 If you have had a CT or MRI of your lungs, please bring the actual scan and report with you.
 I am working with the Cardiothoracic Imaging Chief and she and her colleagues have taken an interest in ATDs.